 Legume-based soups

-Shakes made low fat milk, yoghurt and fruit
+Shakes made with low fat milk, yogurt and fruit

 Unsweetened fruit juices